-Variable surfboard rocker starts with Moda Core, a soft PE foam blank that uses snowboard technology internally to flex.
+Variable surfboard rocker starts with Moda Core, a surfboard blank that combines snowboard technology with soft surfboard materials to flex.
 With Moda Core, any shaper can build surfboards that have minimal rocker for easy speed and flex to increase rocker when you turn, without plowing.

 Conventional surfboards have fixed rockers that trade-off speed and maneuverability precisely because they're fixed.
 Variable rocker eliminates this trade-off.